 Your health care professional can also provide valuable advice and referrals.
 For instance, she or he can help evaluate whether the chemicals you work with may harm your health or pregnancy.
 Your provider may need to consult with an occupational health program or specialist or refer you directly for an evaluation.
-For more information, see: www.prhe.ucsf.edu/prhe/workmatters_resources
+For more information, visit the Resources section at: https://prhe.ucsf.edu